udexon/Webpp/W+007_Meta_CSVM.md

 The answer lies in what happen AFTER the video thumbnail page is created.

-Most importantly, how would anyone find out about it (Search)?
+1. Most importantly, how would anyone find out about it (Search)?

-Next, how would anyone respond (follow up, comment) on it?
+2. Next, how would anyone respond (follow up, comment, like, down vote, etc.) on it?
+(Create)

-Also, is it possible to modify the existing pages other than using conventional methods?
+3. Also, is it possible to modify the existing pages other than using conventional methods?
 (Modify)

-Respond (Create)
+Consider this statement:

+- Human programmers are metaprograms as we create and modify programs.

+- How may we describe and represent the process by which human programmers write programs?